George Daly (music executive)

-Moving from the Washington, D.C. area to San Francisco in the 1960s, Daly befriended Janis Joplin and was soon hired by Columbia Records as CBS Corporate San Francisco Head of A&R spanning the Clive Davis and Goddard Lieberson eras.
-Following that, Daly was named head of A&R at Elektra/Asylum Records, and later directly hired as Head of Artist & Repertoire by Ahmet Ertegun at Atlantic Records (WMG), where he worked under Doug Morris.
-He then worked with Zoo Entertainment (Bertelsmann Music Group) as both corporate Vice President and head of the Artists & Repertoire division.
+After moving from the Washington metropolitan area to San Francisco, Daly befriended Janis Joplin and was soon hired by Columbia Records as CBS Corporate San Francisco Head of A&R spanning the Clive Davis and Goddard Lieberson eras.
+Following that, Daly was named head of A&R at Elektra/Asylum Records in Hollywood and later in Los Angeles, where he was hired as Head of Artist & Repertoire by Ahmet Ertegun at Atlantic Records (WMG), where he worked under Doug Morris.
+He then worked with Zoo Entertainment (Bertelsmann Music Group) as both BMG corporate Vice President and head of the Artists & Repertoire division.
 Daly is the recipient of multiple Gold Record and Platinum Record music recording certifications.

+Daly is a lifetime member of NARAS (the Grammy organization).
+Daly is also a lifetime member of Mensa and holds an FCC Amateur Extra-Class radio license.

 Daly discovered and contracted musical artists such as The Cars, signing the band to a long-term Elektra/Asylum recording contract on a paper napkin after a live performance at Harvard University.
-The band’s first album, The Cars, stayed on the charts for 139 weeks and sold over six million copies in the US.
+The band’s self-titled first album stayed on the charts for 139 weeks and sold over six million copies in the US alone.
 Daly also discovered and brought The Tubes, a surreal SF theatrical rock band, to A&M Records.
 Daly also signed Bill Manspeaker’s Green Jellÿ to BMG/Zoo.
-Green Jelly members Maynard James Keenan and Danny Carey then founded Tool, again on BMG/Zoo.
+Green Jelly members Maynard James Keenan and Danny Carey became the band Tool on the label.
 Daly has also worked professionally as a songwriter/musician with many other prominent artists and musicians, such as Roy Buchanan, Nils Lofgren and Boz Scaggs.
-Daly co-wrote Boz Scaggs’ "Slow Dancer," which some consider to be the artist’s greatest musical achievement.
-Daly has also worked with Huey Lewis, Carlos Santana, and Alice Coltrane.
+Daly co-wrote Boz Scaggs’ classic "Slow Dancer" (also recorded by Rita Coolidge and Emmylou Harris) which some consider to be Scaggs' greatest musical achievement.
+Daly has also worked with other artists, including Huey Lewis, Carlos Santana, and Alice Coltrane.
 Daly also worked with the family of Jimi Hendrix in producing The River of Color and Sound, an award-winning interactive multimedia biography of Carlos Santana.